gasduster99/primaryConcerns/README.md

 As seen above, my expectation gives democrats 199 and Trump 179 electoral college votes right out of the gate.
 This produces a 20 electoral college vote gap.
 Shifting the previously computed distributions by these expectations produces the following forecast of the general election.
+Each distribution is compared against the 270 electoral college vote line (the minimum number of electoral college votes required to win the election) to judge the election outcome.

 ![image](https://raw.github.com/gasduster99/primaryConcerns/master/collegeVotes.jpg)